Direct Taxes

 What is a Direct Tax?

-The US Supreme Court has identified capitation taxes as tax paid by every person, ‘without regard to property, profession, or any other circumstance’ National Federation of Independent Business v.
+The US Supreme Court has identified capitation taxes as a tax paid by every person, ‘without regard to property, profession, or any other circumstance’ National Federation of Independent Business v.
 Sebelius, 567 U.S. 519 (2012)

 Generally speaking, direct taxes are those taxes imposed on persons or property.
 See National Federation of Independent Business v.
 Sebelius, 567 U.S. 519, 570–571 (2012) As a practical matter, however, Congress has rarely enacted direct taxes because the Constitution requires that direct taxes be apportioned among the States.
 To be apportioned, direct taxes must be imposed “in Proportion to the Census of Enumeration.
 U. S. ?
 Const., Art.
 I, §9, cl.
 4; see also §2, cl.
 3. In other words, direct taxes must be apportioned among the States according to each State’s population.
 Moore v.
 United States, 602 U.S. 572 (2024)